What is TEAR?

 Who Can Apply?

-We are looking for painters for our next TEAR cohort, in particular people who work directly with physical materials, it would not be suitable for painters who rely on digital technologies.
+Our TEAR 2027 cohort will be painters, in particular people who work directly with physical materials, it would not be suitable for painters who rely on digital technologies.

 Applicants should be over 21 and we have no upper age limit, we positively welcome applications from older artists